Artificial Intelligence, Competitive Advantage

-(Almost) everything you need to know about AI support automation so your brand can get ahead of the competition and avoid falling behind.
+(Almost) everything you need to know about AI for customer service so your brand can get ahead of the competition and avoid falling behind.

 Artificial intelligence may seem futuristic, but it is already impacting major industries.
 At the forefront of the AI movement is customer service, which is the number one application of AI being deployed today.
 But this is just the beginning; the use of artificial intelligence in customer service will only continue to rise.
 By 2025, 95% of customer service interactions will be supported by AI.

 Not only are many brands joining the machine-learning revolution, but 82% of CX professionals say AI automation is becoming increasingly necessary for business success.
-Now is the time to familiarize yourself with AI automation and discover what it can do for your brand.
+Now is the time to familiarize yourself with AI for customer service and discover what it can do for your brand.

 How is AI used in customer service?
 Is it safe?
 Why are so many brands using it?
 You may be wondering why more companies than ever before are leveraging AI for customer service.
 Whether you’re already familiar with some of the benefits of AI in customer service, just beginning your research, or are a skeptic, you probably want the hard facts along with reviews from your peers before you build it into your processes.

 Thankful pulled the data and spoke with CX experts from leading ecommerce brands to bring you some of the main reasons top brands are using AI to improve customer service, enhance productivity, and double down on customer experience:

 Business growth is a mark of success, but it doesn’t come without new challenges; one of the biggest being customer service.
 As a customer base expands, so does the volume of support tickets and demand for high-quality service.

-When brands are unable to scale and continue to meet consumers’ ever-rising service expectations, their customers will start to churn which will ultimately put the business at risk.
+When brands are unable to scale and continue to meet consumers’ ever-rising service expectations, they'll experience customer churn which will ultimately put the business at risk.